Climate Solutions Caucus: House members, 118th Congress

 Membership of the caucus is restricted to consist of equal representation of Republicans and Democrats.
 After the 2018 United States House of Representatives elections for the 116th Congress this rule was loosened, but strict balance was restored again in 2023 in the 118th Congress.
-In the 118th Congress, the members were as follows:
+In the 118th Congress, the members were as follows (independent Kevin Kiley (CA-03) caucuses with the Republicans):